BachVu-3010/DataStructures_Algorithms_Udacity/README.md

 This repo contains all files programmed in UDacity DataStructures_Algorithms course.

-In the final project, I build a route-planning algorithm like the one used in Google Maps to calculate the shortest path between two points on a map.
+In the final project, I build an A\* search algorithm to calculate the shortest path between two points on a map.